loveencounterflow/timetunnel/README.md

 expression with or without groups that tells `tnl` what portions of text to replace with markers that are essentially encoded and marked integers which act as indexes to a cache of string values that `tnl` builds.

+You can add any number of tunnels to a TimeTunnel; these will be applied in the order they were added when hiding, and in the reverse order when revealing.
+When a regular expression has groups, only the text that was captured by the first group will be revealed; when a regex has no groups, it will be treated as if the entire expression had been put into one group (so that will reveal the entire matched text).

 ```coffee